dlbbld/clean-chess/README.md

 ```
 # Dead position and unwinnability
 ## Dead position
+Dead positions do terminate a game immediately with a draw.
+As such dead position termination is crucial.

+A dead position can be caused by material, for example when KBvK is on the board.
+That is detected by every chess API.
+However, there are mainly two types of positions which are dead positions but not due to material.
+These are pawn walls and positions with a few moves only left, determining the possible results.

+Per the implementation of CHA, this API detects dead positions.
 ### Dead position - quick analysis
 The following is a game ending in a dead position not caused by insufficient material according to [Wikipedia](https://en.wikipedia.org/wiki/Rules_of_chess#Dead_position):